marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $e_k$ = error at output k
   - $x_j$ = input j
   - $n$ = time step

+  In plain English: This rule adjusts the weights of a neural network based on the error in its output.
+The weight change is proportional to the learning rate, the error at the output, and the input value.
+It's like making small corrections to reduce the difference between what the network predicted and what it should have predicted.

 - **Hebbian Learning**: